yvzn/bing-wallpaper/README.md

 Some form of storage is required to store and cache the wallpaper URIs and avoid multiple requests to Bing.com.

-The storage account is cleaned up regularly from old entries and duplicates - so the storage account size should never be too large.
+The storage is cleaned up regularly from old entries and duplicates - so the storage size should never be too large.

-An emulator can be used to run the database locally (such as [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=npm), see instructions below)
+An emulator can be used to run a development database locally (such as [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=npm), see instructions below)

-OR

-An online *Azure storage account* account can be used, if the connection string is provided.
-For instance, the storage account of the deployed *Azure Function App* can be used.

 #### Requirements

-(Only if running a local database)

 - [NodeJS 12](https://nodejs.org/en/download/) or higher